louis-moody/Stepper/README.md

 <p align="center">A simple stepper component for Framer X. Built with React.</p>

-<div style="margin:25px;">&nbsp;</div>
+<div style="margin:50px;">&nbsp;</div>

-<p">An incredibly-customisable stepper.
+<p>An incredibly-customisable stepper.
 This was born from a need of a personal project of mine and I thought I’d share it with you, since you’re here and probably have the same need I had.</p>

 <div style="margin:25px;">&nbsp;</div>